 Train is always the headliner on Sail Across the Sun, but the 2020 lineup of bands includes Matt Nathanson, Ezra Ray Hart (a band that features Mark McGrath of Sugar Ray, Kevin Griffin of Better Than Ezra, and Emerson Hart of Tonic), The Dan Band, The Rembrandts, Yacht Rock Revue, Temecula Road and other artists.
 Comedian George Lopez also will be onboard.

 Train will perform two electric sets and one acoustic set.
 In addition, the other musicians will have performances across six stages.
-Rounding out the cruise are autograph sessions, theme nights and other fun events, including wine tastings with Train, which has its own winery called Save Me, San Francisco.
+Rounding out the music themed cruise are autograph sessions, theme nights and other fun events, including wine tastings with Train, which has its own winery called Save Me, San Francisco.
 (Also, if Mark McGrath doesn't host a game show, the organizers are missing an obvious opportunity!)

 While the bands onboard are rock musicians, the mood is decidedly friendly.
 (After all, the Rembrandts did give us "I'll Be There for You," the theme song from Friends.)
 Sail Across the Sun is perhaps less decadent than some music charters, but fans do rock out, with music that keeps cruisers going and concerts that draw crowds.
 The age range is diverse, with cruisers mostly in their mid-30s to 60s.
 There is also a ton of activities, with many of the concerts happening at the same time, festival-style, so plan to be on the go.